noi-techpark/opendatahub-docs/source/intro.rst

 ================

-The |odh| project envisions the development and set up of a portal whose primary purpose is to offer a single access point to all (Open) Data from the region of South Tyrol, Italy, that are relevant for the economy sector and its actors.
+The |odh| project envisions the development and set up of a portal whose primary purpose is to offer a single access point to European (Open) Data.

 The availability of Open Data from a single source will allow everybody to utilise the Data in several ways: